reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 Men, women and gender minorities all offer uniquely valuable perspectives and a diversity of opinions.

 ### Think All Interaction
 Anytime I interact with someone and I learn something, anything, from them, that is mentorship.
-And the reverse holds as well.
+And the reverse holds true as well.

 ### Read and Read More